-- It must not include any highly flammable material attached to the ceiling or to any wall surface.
+- It must not include flammable material attached to the ceiling or to any wall surface.

-- It must be at least three feet from the main construction frame to the ceiling.
+- It must maintain a clearance of at least three feet from the main construction frame to the ceiling.

-- It must have all materials of questionable safety approved in writing by the Associate Director of Facilities in regarding to fire retardant properties, toxic chemicals, etc.
+- It must have all construction materials approved in writing by the Associate Managing Director of Facilities regarding fire retardant properties, toxic chemicals, etc.

-All furniture should remain in place and may not be dismantled in any manner.
+All University Student Housing furniture must remain in place and may not be dismantled in any manner.
 Student room modification that could create a possible fire, health or safety hazard to any resident will not be allowed.

-Lofts are not permitted in residence hall rooms, unless they are university–owned and provided furniture available in some rooms.
+Lofts are not permitted in residence hall rooms unless they are university–owned.

 It is highly suggested that a FixIt at fixit.housing.ttu.edu be submitted to have beds adjusted.
 University Student Housing is not liable for injuries caused by adjusting room furniture.
 More information is available online at housing.ttu.edu.

-Coffee makers (must be 4 cups or less), popcorn poppers, small microwave ovens, small refrigerators and portable television sets are permitted in student rooms.
+- Coffee makers (must be 6 cups or less), popcorn poppers, small microwave ovens, small refrigerators, and portable television sets are permitted in student rooms.

-While there are not size restrictions on televisions, a 50–inch TV will not allow much room for other items and it cannot be attached to the wall.
+- While there are no size restrictions on televisions, a 50–inch TV will not allow much room for other items and it cannot be attached to the wall.